community of Orléans is made up of a collection of

 also known as Viseneau who arrived in the area about 30

 population of the area was approximately 50 people.
 Within

 50 years the area would see the construction of its first

 hotel, its first post office and its first school.
 But it

-wasn't until the 1980s that the community really
+wasn't until the 1980s that the community really boomed.

-the early to mid '80s, Orléans was the fastest growing community
+to mid '80s, Orléans was the fastest growing community

 in Canada.
-Over that period the population
+Over that period the population almost doubled.

-facilities such as the Ray Friel Centre and the Millennium Sports Park,
+as the Ray Friel Centre and the Millennium Sports Park,

 modern library services, top notch secondary and elementary

 is currently represented in the House of Commons by Liberal